MinishLab/vicinity/README.md

 - [ANNOY](https://github.com/spotify/annoy): "Approximate Nearest Neighbors Oh Yeah" for approximate nearest neighbor search.
 - [PYNNDescent](https://github.com/lmcinnes/pynndescent): ANN search using PyNNDescent.
 - [USEARCH](https://github.com/unum-cloud/usearch): ANN search using Usearch.
 This uses a highly optimized version of the HNSW algorithm.

+NOTE: the ANN backends do not support dynamic deletion.
+To delete items, you need to recreate the index.
+Insertion is supported in the following backends: `FAISS`, `HNSW`, and `Usearch`.
+The `BASIC` backend supports both insertion and deletion.

 ### Backend Parameters